(she/her)

 In our first session, I will find out about you and your present challenges.
 We will establish goals and see what we can create together.
 I will explain my approach and what to expect going forward.
 We will set up a schedule for sessions that works with accomplishing your goals, providing the support needed, and is considerate of the other demands on your time.

-As someone who has overcome my own challenges and transitions, I am ready to share with you the keys to achieving freedom from depression, worry, and stress by gaining personal freedom and learning a new psychology of health and joy!
+Warm, caring, responsive, intelligent, honest, and genuine are some of the words clients have used to describe my strengths.
+My clients learn the skills necessary to make the best choices for themselves.
+You can learn the keys to achieving freedom from depression, worry, and stress by gaining personal freedom and learning a new psychology of health and joy!
 I think I am able to empower clients to identify and make healthier choices, have healthier relationships, and gain mastery over life's challenges.
-I think I can relate to a lot of the challenges people face in achieving a "smoother ride" through life, while navigating the curves and potholes, and staying out of the ditches!

-I enjoy working with clients ages 22-85 who want things to change and recognize the change needs to start with you.
+You want things to change and recognize the change needs to start with yourself.
 You want the ability to direct your own life and chart the healthiest course for yourself.
 You enjoy learning something practical and new, and like an interactive approach, with exploration, discussion, and direction.
 We may talk about the past to learn from it, but we will not dwell on it.
 Our goal is to move forward, with personal freedom, personal responsibility and choice.

-When I was in my 30s I learned I could achieve personal freedom while building healthier relationships with the people I love.
 Choice theory and Reality therapy provide the keys to achieving freedom from depression, worry, and stress by empowering us to choose those thoughts and actions that more effectively lead to satisfaction of our essential needs.
-I've lived my life based on Choice theory and found it to be highly effective in navigating all of life's challenges!
+With Choice theory you learn to understand yourself, your relationships, and then make the healthiest choices for yourself to feel better or improve your circumstances.

 CBT helps us learn to identify the thoughts and actions (behaviors) that are creating our emotional response.
 Once identified, we can then evaluate their helpfulness, logic, or truthfulness and then challenge any negative cognitions and behaviors, improve our "self talk," and adopt thoughts and actions that promote more positive emotional responses.
 The answer to our distress is to make different choices.
 We aren't stuck with the thoughts our brain generates.
 We can choose!